Free Tools Grid

 About PNG to JPG Converter

-PNG is great for graphics and screenshots, but it's drastically inefficient for photographs — a PNG of a photo can be 5–10× the size of a comparable JPG with no visible quality difference.
-Converting photographic PNGs to JPG is one of the easiest wins for page weight or storage savings.
+This free PNG to JPG converter shrinks oversized PNGs into compact JPGs entirely in your browser, so your images never leave your device.
+PNG is excellent for graphics, logos, and screenshots, but it's drastically inefficient for photographs — a PNG of a photo can be 5–10× the size of a comparable JPG with no visible quality difference.
+That makes converting photographic PNGs to JPG one of the easiest wins for page weight, email attachments, or storage savings.
+Drop a file into this PNG to JPG converter, dial in the quality, and download a much smaller image in a single pass.

 How to use